 The Workflow and Low Bit and Sample Rates Causes the Famous Lo-Fi Sound

-The SP-1200 and MPC has low bit rates and sample rates.
+The SP-1200 and MPC has low bit depth and sample rates.
 They also did not have much memory and record for very long.
 15 seconds in most models.
 In order to sample a longer chunk of music, beat-makers would speed up the vinyl records they were sampling which would play them faster and in a higher pitch.
 They would then lower the pitch in the sampler and get a longer sample and longer recording.
 A 33 RPM record played at 45 RPM is slightly more than a 5th higher in pitch (7 semitones) so you would lower it by around -7 steps/semitones to get it back to a similar pitch as before.

 It is the combination of slowing down the vinyl in the sampler plus the low bit rate of sampler that creates the Lo-Fi sound.